JHU-MedImage-Reg/LUMIR_L2R/README.md

 Training dataset

 ### Citations:
-The OpenBHB dataset was curated and created for an independent study.
-The preprocessed dataset is under CC license.
-If you use this dataset in your research, please cite the following papers:
+The OpenBHB dataset was initially curated for an independent study.
+Our team has preprocessed this dataset for use in a prior image registration study.
+The dataset is available under a CC license.
+Should you use this dataset in your research, we kindly request that you cite the following papers:

 ***OpenBHB:***